Reptiles and amphibians

 In fact the reptiles and amphibians are so important we believe the wood should be a Site of Special Scientific Interest to protect them and their habitat.

 During 2014 and 2015, surveys of reptiles were carried out by ecologists contracted by Forest Holidays - but in 2015 the survey was compromised when the refugia laid out to attract reptiles were destroyed by grass-cutting activities.
-The results of the 2015 survey have not been made public.
-We have made frequent requests to the Forestry Commission and also direct to Forest Holidays but, for the moment, the number and location of reptiles found in this part of the public woodland remains a closely guarded secret.

 These 4 images of Adders at Fineshade were taken by Jandy Photography of Stamford.